-The National Resources Defense Council picked e.hormone as a featured site, saying "You might know PCBs and phthalates are bad for your health, but do you know why? e.hormone, a website run by the Center for Bioenvironmental Research at Tulane and Xavier Universities, will answer all your questions about environmental chemicals.
-As the site's tagline proclaims, it is "your gateway to the environment and hormones," providing an up-to-date collection of news, events, research and resources relating to endocrine disrupting chemicals, hormones and the environment."
+The National Resources Defense Council picked e.hormone as a featured site, saying "You might know PCBs and phthalates are bad for your health, but do you know why? e.hormone, a website run by Tulane University, will answer your questions about environmental chemicals.
+As the site's tagline proclaims, it is your gateway to the environment and hormones, providing an up-to-date collection of news, events, research and resources relating to endocrine disrupting chemicals, hormones and the environment.

 The Reporter's Environmental Handbook (Rutgers University Press).
-The issue briefs section includes information about endocrine disrupters; the first resource listed is the CBR's Environmental Concepts Made Easy site (now e.hormone).
+The issue briefs section includes information about endocrine disrupters.

 Oekomedia's Website of the Month.

 NAST's sciLINKS selected our endocrine system pages as a textbook supplement.